Acrylic Depot

 STEP 1.
 ATTAIN YOUR MOLD

 In order to vacuum form you will need a mold to vacuum form around.
 Your final parts will be nearly exact replicas of your mold.
 When designing a mold for vacuum forming consider drafting angles.
-Drafting angles allow your molded part to be removed from the mold.
+Drafting angles enable manufacturers to remove the molded part from the mold.
 They should typically be anywhere from 3-5 degrees from 90 on any vertical surface.

 STEP 2.
 GET READY YOUR MODEL